Danack/RfcLiteralString/rfc_words.md

 var_dump(4); // true
 var_dump(0.3); // true

 var_dump(is_literal("foo" . "bar"));
-// true - compiler can concatenate two strings into one.
+// false - use literal_combine if you need to combine literals.

 var_dump(is_literal($_GET['search']));